alan-turing-institute/TuringDataStories/README.md

 * In order to maintain the quality of the results, the Turing Data Story should be peer-reviewed by other contributors before published.

-We don't expect sophisticated analyses, just insteresting stories told with data.
+We don't expect sophisticated analyses, just interesting stories told with data.
 If you have an idea of a Turing Data Story you want to develop please follow our [contributing guidelines](CONTRIBUTING.md) to make sure your contributions can be easily integrated in the project.

 ### Contributing